RareKermit/NoGrimbosAllowed/README.md

 For the stuff that is banned, you can just use the Banner Mod, available here: https://github.com/SylviBlossom/Banner

-(I prompted Sonnet 5 to generate RarityTweaks, available for download in this repo.
+(I prompted Opus 5 to quickly generate RarityTweaks, available for download in this repo.
 It makes the rarity/cost changes:)

 ---